KyleTheScientist/TwitchIRC/README.md

 # TwitchIRC
 ### An IRC class library for C#

-It lets you retrieve messages, send messages, and handles the ping/ponging for you.

-This is a library I made to help me work Twitch integration into Unity games, but it works for any C# application.
+It retrieves messages, sends messages, and handles the ping/ponging for you.
+I made this library to help me work Twitch integration into Unity games, but it works for any C# application.

 ### Prerequisites